Are psychometric tests a realistic indicator of your aptitude and personality?

 Judgers or Perceivers

-We found that all the sales staff within the team were extraverted judgers, with two members having the exact same combination and the rest of the team being the same with one letter of difference.
+We found that all the recruiters within the team were extraverted judgers, with two members having the exact same combination and the rest of the team being the same with one letter of difference.
 Although we did find it all interestingly accurate, there is an incredible lack of variables or number tests that make it worth putting any stock into.

 Overall, it is perhaps fair to say to an extent it could be useful for skilled tests, but again, variables such as interview stress and nerves should be taken into consideration.
 As for personality and aptitude tests, if they’re to be used, based on extensive evidence it’s probably safe to say it would be limiting if they were the main deciding factor throughout the process.